Speakers March 8 2018

 Development Manager – Swedish Forestry Agency

-A general background to material recycling of textile is given, including the complexity of this waste stream and technologies under intense research.
-The need for effective sorting systems and the importance of controlling chemical content I discussed with a brief description of a number of ongoing research projects.
+A general background to material recycling of textiles is given, including the complexity of this waste stream and technologies under intense research.
+The need for effective sorting systems and the importance of controlling chemical content is discussed with a brief description of a number of ongoing research projects.

 Lisa Schwarz Bour

 Lisa Schwarz Bour is Textile Recycling Area Manager at Swerea IVF, a Swedish Research Institute located in Mölndal.
 Lisa graduated from Chalmers in 2001, where she received an M.Sc in Chemical Engineering.
 For many years Lisa worked with concept development and project management of large European projects financed under the framework programmes of the EU.
 Since 2015 Lisa has been working full-time with different aspects of textile recycling; recycling technologies, applications for recycled material and sorting of textiles for material recycling.

 Conditional Design – the power of design to synthesize

 How can design/construction dramatically affect the outcome and create conditions for a positive synthesis?